-The control can be set to monitor outdoor temperature through an outdoor sensor or through internet weather (with optional WiFi connection), use an optional room sensor, or use both outdoor temperature and an optional room sensor to regulate boiler set point.
+The control can be set to monitor outdoor temperature through an outdoor sensor to regulate boiler set point.
 The system can be further enhanced by installing an indirect water heater to provide domestic hot water.

 The control can regulate the output of multiple boilers through its cascade system function.
 The cascade system is capable of connecting up to eight boilers together in such a way that they function as one boiler system.
 This allows for greater turn down ratios and provides systematic control of the multiple boilers in an installation to minimize downtime and maximize efficiency.